 FundRise → Investing in Real Estate Portfolios

-FundRise differs from the two companies above by choosing to focus on investments in real estate portfolios, or several properties in one investment.
+Fundrise offers investors the chance to invest in real estate portfolios, or several properties in one investment.
 In theory, this diversifies your investment risk while providing you access to several properties simultaneously.

 - Core Portfolios (Supplemental, Balanced, and Long-Term Growth) – Each of these “Core Portfolios” comes with a higher minimum investment of $1,000 and targets a different investment objective.
 Supplemental aims to provide additional passive income from real estate investing on the Fundrise platform, Long-Term Growth invests money for the primary goal of capital appreciation, while Balanced focuses on both of these investment objectives.
 By offering these investment portfolio options, investors can choose which investment objective best aligns with their financial goals.

 The service aims to make an asset class otherwise inaccessible to the general public and has averaged 10% annual returns.
-You only need $10 to begin investing on the platform.
+You need $1,000 to begin investing on the platform.

 6. Real Estate Investment Trusts (REITs)